YvosOnTheHub/LabNetApp/Kubernetes_v6/Trident_Protect_Scenarios/Scenario08/2_DR/README.md

 To http://192.168.0.65:3000/demo/wordpress.git
    e71098d..54359ab  master -> master
 ```
-As the DR card is the configured with the parameter **ApplyOutOfSyncOnly**, the change will automatically be processed.
+Note that the change should automatically be detected & processed by ArgoCD.
 You can see your app failed over almost immediately:
 ```bash
 $ kubectl --context=kub2-admin@kub2 get -n trident-protect amr -n wpargo2dr